-2 -Open a console window.
-Stop the auxiliary server.
+St eps 1 Log in to the auxiliary server station as the nsp user.
+2 Open a console window.
+3 Stop the auxiliary server.
 1. Enter the following: bash\$ cd /opt/nsp/nfmp/auxserver/nms/bin 4 2.
-Enter the following: bash\$./auxnmsserver.bash auxstop ↓ 3.
-Enter the following: bash\$./auxnmsserver.bash auxappserver status ↓ The auxiliary server is stopped when the following message is displayed: Auxiliary Server is stopped If the command output indicates that the server is not completely stopped, wait five minutes and then re-enter the command in this step to check the server status.
+Enter the following: bash\$./auxnmsserver.bash auxstop 4 3.
+Enter the following: bash\$./auxnmsserver.bash auxappserver_status 4 The auxiliary server is stopped when the following message is displayed: Auxiliary Server is stopped If the command output indicates that the server is not completely stopped, wait five minutes and then re-enter the command in this step to check the server status.
 Do not proceed to the next step until the server is completely stopped.
-Enter the following to switch to the root user: bash\$ su - ↓ Enter the following: # samconfig -m aux ↓ The following is displayed: Start processing command line inputs... <aux> Enter the following: <aux> configure tls ↓ The prompt changes to <aux configure tls>.
-Enter the following: <aux configure tls> no keystore-file ↓ Perform one of the following:
+4 Enter the following to switch to the root user: bash\$ su - 4 5 Enter the following: samconfig -m aux 4 The following is displayed: Start processing command line inputs <aux></aux> 6

+<aux> configure tls ↵

+The prompt changes to <aux configure tls>.

+<aux configure tls> no keystore-file ↓